Jackyroo42/Tutorial-Blog/README.md

 Explaination: A single column is created for the grid when the screen size is less than 768px.

-You can design complex responsive layouts and make your website mobile-friendly by utilizing media queries, which will guarantee a smooth user experience across a variety of devices.
-These are just general use cases.
+You can design responsive layouts and make your website mobile-friendly by utilizing these types of media queries, which will guarantee a smooth user experience across a variety of devices.
+That being said, these are just general use cases.
 Try this out with different resolutions, features, and designs to adjust the layout of your website to different devices.

 ## IV.
 Responsive Web Design Tips and Tricks